- Writer: Geoff Johns

 New Page in Collected Edition: The INFINITE CRISIS collection has a new page (page 223) here showing an extended battle between Batman, Nightwing and Robin against Deathstroke.

 Page 13 – Panels 1-3: Back on Earth, Batman defeats Deathstroke while Nightwing and Robin look on.
 That these three could defeat Deathstroke contradicts IDENTITY CRISIS where Deathstroke is shown defeating the Justice League single-handed.

 Page 13 – Panel 4: The Bat family survey the fallen Deathstroke; in the top left corner lays Blizzard; in the bottom right is Zebra Man.

 Page 13 – Panels 7 to 9: As Alex shoots an energy beam toward Batman, Nightwing leaps in front of it, sacrificing himself for his adopted father.
 DC’s Senior VP Dan Didio has gone on record saying that he wanted Nightwing to die during INFINITE CRISIS and it seems obvious that this was meant to be the character’s death scene.

 Page 13 – Panels 13 to 15: A seriously pissed off Batman is interrupted by a fight crashing through the ground and breaking through into the foundations below the street.
 The fighters are Onomatopoeia (black suit and trenchcoat); Taylor of the Creature Commandos; the General (USAF General Wade Eiling in the shaved body of the Shaggy Man); and Frankenstein of the SEVEN SOLDIERS mini series.
 It’s probably no accident that Taylor – described as a Patchwork Man – and Frankenstein – more properly Frankenstein’s Monster or The Monster – are both fighting The General, who is the brain of General Wade Eiling having been transplanted into the Shaggy Man’s body, another artificial life form.

 Page 14: In order to slow Superboy-Prime down, the Green Lanterns construct a wall three hundred miles thick between him and them.

-As usual, the picture to the left is numbered and the names follow.
+As usual, the picture to the right is numbered and the names follow.
 My thanks to Thomas Parks for identifying most of these.